Nice3point/RevitExtensions/Readme.md

 ### <a id="DoubleExtensions">Double Extensions</a>

-The **Round()** method rounds the value to the specified precision or 1e-9 precision specified in Revit Api
+The **Round()** method rounds the value to the specified precision or 1e-9 precision specified in Revit Api.

 ```c#
 double(6.56170000000000000000000001).Round() => 6.5617
 double(6.56170000000000000000000001).Round(0) => 7
 ```

-The **IsAlmostEqual()** method compares two numbers within specified precision or 1e-9 precision specified in Revit Api
+The **IsAlmostEqual()** method compares two numbers within specified precision or 1e-9 precision specified in Revit Api.

 ```c#
 double(6.56170000000000000000000001).IsAlmostEqual(6.5617) => true